kurtosis-tech/kurtosis/docs/docs/guides/how-to-local-eth-testnet.md

 5b45f9c0504b   prelaunch-data-generator-1680882122192182847   <none>                                           STOPPED
 3d4aaa75e218   prelaunch-data-generator-1680882122201668972   <none>                                           STOPPED
 ```
 Congratulations!
 You’ve successfully configured your local testnet to have 3 nodes instead of 1.
-To run the same workflows you did before against your dApp (deploy & test), perform the same operations we did before by replacing the `<PORT>` in the `localnet` struct in your `hardhat.config.ts` config file with the port of the rpc uri output from any `el-client-<num>`  service in your new, 3-node local testnet.
+To run the same workflows you did before against your dApp (deploy & test), perform the same operations we did before by replacing the `<$YOUR_PORT>` in the `localnet` struct in your `hardhat.config.ts` config file with the port of the rpc uri output from any `el-client-<num>`  service in your new, 3-node local testnet.

 ## Conclusion